artefactual-labs/archivematica-docker/README-staging.md

  - Rotates logs through logrotate
  - Uses the archivematica-docker systemd unit for starting/stoping the system
  - Uses /var/archivematica for the archivematica-related bind mounts
+ - Users and passwords can be configured in the .env file